 Chemotherapy in the modern era typically consists of docetaxel in addition to modified hormonal therapy.

 Radium Ra 223 dichloride (Xofigo) is a radiopharmaceutical that works particularly well on bone metastases from prostate cancer.
 It has been shown to improve overall survival in CRPC patients by 30% which sounds good but is only about 3 to 4 months for most recipients.
 Xofigo specifically targets bone and is ineffective in visceral, soft tissue and nodal disease.
 Therefore it should be used in CRPC with bone metastases but without significant organ, soft tissue or lymph node involvement.
 Xofigo improves quality of life, reduces bone fracture rates and extends survival even if only for a relatively short time.
 It can be used with all other prostate cancer therapies.
-However, recent data suggests that there may be an increased risk of fractures and deaths associated with the use of Ra-223 (Xofigo) together with abiraterone and prednisone.
-Until more information is available, this particular combination should be avoided.
+However, some data suggested that there may be an increased risk of fractures and deaths associated with the use of Ra-223 (Xofigo) together with abiraterone and prednisone.

 Sipuleucel-T (Provenge), a prostate cancer vaccine, has been found to result in a tangible survival benefit for men with metastatic, castrate-resistant prostate cancer but it is quite expensive and provides only a relatively limited improvement in life expectancy.
 (Note: The drug remains available even though its manufacturer, Dendreon, has declared bankruptcy.)
 It is an autologous, dendritic cell-based vaccine that targets prostatic acid phosphatase.
 It is the only vaccine-based therapy currently available for prostate cancer in the US but a number of others are in various stages of development.
 We need to develop reliable prostate cancer biomarkers to help determine which future immunotherapy will offer the most benefit for each individual patient.